 Make sure each field in your profile has been filled out, and make sure you have a nice smiling profile picture.
 I'll repeat, a happy looking version of you - no logos.
 People do business with people, not entities.

 Your cover photo is another great space for you to fill.
 Again, don't go for a logo.
 Instead, use this valuable real estate to promote a free offering.
-This is easy enough to do with a free graphic design tool such as Canva.
+This is easy enough to do with a free graphic design tools such as Canva and Visme.
 I'd also recommend adding a link to that offer to the top of your profile by popping it into a pinned tweet.

 Your Twitter bio should be succinct - you only have a few characters to play with.
 Remember to include the key terms you want your business to be known for, so that you show up in any relevant search results.
 You can also add a link to this bio - I recommend a bespoke landing page, rather than a generic homepage, so that you can move them onto your email list.